Saeed-dev2/MPU6050_SENSOR/README.md

 # MPU6050 Sensor

 This project demonstrates how to interface the MPU6050 sensor with an ESP32 microcontroller using the I2C protocol.
-The code initializes the MPU6050, reads data from its accelerometer and gyroscope, and logs the results using the ESP-IDF framework.
+The Code initializes the MPU6050, reads data from its Accelerometer and Gyroscope, and logs the results using the ESP-IDF framework.

 ## Table of Contents
 - [Introduction](#introduction)